Robert McNamara as Secretary of Defense: Resignation

 McNamara left office on 29 February 1968; for his efforts, the President awarded him both the Medal of Freedom and the Distinguished Service Medal.
-McNamara's last day as Defense Secretary was a memorable one.
+McNamara's last day as Defense Secretary was memorable.
 The hawkish National Security Adviser, Walt Rostow, argued at a cabinet meeting that day that the United States was on the verge of winning the war.
 Rostow urged Johnson to send 206,000 more American troops to South Vietnam to join the half-million already there and to drastically increase the number of bombing raids on North Vietnam.
 At that point, McNamara snapped in fury at Rostow, saying: "What then?
 This goddamned bombing campaign, it's worth nothing, it's done nothing, they dropped more bombs than on all of Europe in all of World War II and it hasn't done a fucking thing!"
 McNamara then broke down in tears, saying to Johnson to just accept that the war could not be won and stop listening to Rostow.
 Henry McPherson, an aide to the president, recalled the scene: "He reeled off the familiar statistics-how we had dropped more bombs on Vietnam than on all of Europe during World War II.
 Then his voice broke, and there were tears on his eyes as he spoke of the futility, the crushing futility of the air war.
 The rest of us sat silently-I for one with my mouth open, listening to the secretary of defense talk that way about a campaign for which he had, ultimately, been responsible.
 I was pretty shocked".

 Shortly after McNamara departed the Pentagon, he published The Essence of Security, discussing various aspects of his tenure and position on basic national security issues.
 He did not speak out again on defense issues or Vietnam until after he left the World Bank.